The Serre-Swan Theorem in supergeometry: Preliminaries

 Assume that for $1\leq i\leq p+q$, $e_i=(\delta_{ij})_{j=1}^{p+q}\in A^p\bigoplus\left(\Pi A\right)^q$.
 We define an $A$-supermodule homomorphism

 Furthermore, maps $\varphi$ and $\psi$ are inverses of each other. \end{proof}

-A proof of the following lemma can be obtained by the same arguments as in the commutative case.
+The following lemma shows that the inverse limit commutes with tensoring with a finitely generated superprojective modules.

 \begin{lemma} Let $I$ be a nonempty poset.
 Let $A$ be a supercommutative ring and let $M_i$ ($i\in I$) be a right $A$-supermodules.
-Suppose that $P$ is a finitely presented right $A$-supermodule.
+Suppose that $P$ is a finitely generated superprojective right $A$-supermodule.
 Then we get the following isomorphism of right $A$-supermodules.